SrishtiR/Jalpc/_posts/2017-05-16-Getting-Started-With-MongoDB.md

 icon: icon-html
 ---

-=> Document oriented database
+* Document oriented database
-=> A class that falls under another category called NoSql databases => NoSQL
+* A class that falls under another category called NoSql databases
+* NoSQL
 History :
-Before 1970S => Flat file systems, problem : no standard implementation i.e. everybody had their own implementations so retrieval and insertion was a complication
+Before 1970S * Flat file systems, problem : no standard implementation i.e. everybody had their own implementations so retrieval and insertion was a complication

-1969 => Relational databases provided a standard implementation But these could not handle big data ,they are not horizontally scalable (the ability to increase capacity by connecting multiple hardware or software entities so that they work as a single logical unit, keep on adding more and more computers to add more power)
+1969 * Relational databases provided a standard implementation But these could not handle big data ,they are not horizontally scalable (the ability to increase capacity by connecting multiple hardware or software entities so that they work as a single logical unit, keep on adding more and more computers to add more power)
 Performance is linearly proportional to number of computers

-Recently => NoSQL Databases came into picture Key-Value stores, Tablular database, Document oriented What's missing in NoSQL databases?
+Recently, NoSQL Databases came into picture
+Key-Value stores, Tablular database, Document oriented What's missing in NoSQL databases?
-=> No joins supported
+* No joins supported
-=> Complex transactions are not supported(e.g rolling back of multiple transactions) => Constraints are not supported at database level but at application level
+* Complex transactions are not supported(e.g rolling back of multiple transactions)
+* Constraints are not supported at database level but at application level

 What's there in NoSQL Databases?
-=> Query language
+* Query language
-=> Fast Performance
+* Fast Performance
-=> Horizontal scalability
+* Horizontal scalability

-=> Data or records are stored as documents, JSON objects, Javascript object notation => No pre defined structuring required before building your application => Very easy to scale as compared to rdbms, high performance
+* Data or records are stored as documents, JSON objects, Javascript object notation
+* No pre defined structuring required before building your application
+* Very easy to scale as compared to rdbms, high performance

 Flags :
 cd mongodb/bin